 Millions of people visit the Grand Canyon National Park every year, but only ten percent of all visitors journey to the North Rim, which is why we had to come here first, before various facilities closed for the season.

-We drove west along the Fredonia-Vermillion Cliffs Scenic Road (US 89A), followed by a distinct change of greenery scenery on the Kaibab Plateau-North Rim National Scenic Byway (AZ 67), south towards the North Rim.
+Continuing our day’s drive from Flagstaff beyond Vermilion Cliffs, we head west along the Fredonia-Vermillion Cliffs Scenic Road (US-89A), followed by a distinct change of greenery scenery on the Kaibab Plateau-North Rim National Scenic Byway (AZ 67), south towards the North Rim.